I'm Gary Harmon ...this is about me and a life changing experience with cancer that I'd like to share with you.

 At that point I had to call it quits and retire, although I had not planned on doing that yet.

 I’m just not the kind of person that would be content to sit around and let life pass my by in my retirement.
 I needed to find something to do that would give me satisfaction and start doing it.

-After much thought I couldn’t think of anything more about me than my passion for telling people about the dangers of skin cancer and how my experiences fighting cancer could benefit others.
+After little thought I couldn’t think of anything more important to me than my passion for telling people about the dangers of skin cancer, any cancer, and how my experiences fighting this disease could benefit others.

-I share my story, my ongoing experiences and information because it’s really all about you.
+My story, my ongoing experiences and researched information is really all about you.

 I’m sure now that I would have made some decisions different.